 This healthy and easy Creamy Chicken Noodle Soup is a great way to warm up on a cold day!
-This cozy soup recipe is also a good way to use up rotisserie chicken!
+This cozy soup recipe is also a good way to use up rotisserie chicken (or leftover turkey)!

 Nothing warms up the body and soul like a warm bowl of chicken noodle soup!
 Chicken soup is a comforting meal found all over the world and its easy to see why so many cultures have their own version of it!
 Its nutritious and simple, yet flavourful.

 I have always loved chicken soup and a creamy version is easily my favourite way to go!
 I grew up eating my mom’s Greek version – Greek Lemon Chicken Soup (Avgolemono Soup) made creamy by whipping eggs instead of adding dairy.
 It has always been a favourite of mine, but today, I decided to make a more traditional creamy chicken soup!

 This creamy chicken noodle soup is flavourful and delicious, but best of all, it is easy to make and healthy too!
 I use no actual cream in my soup at all- just milk.
 Instead it is thickened by creating a roux with flour in the early stages of the soup.
 I rarely use cream in my cooking and much prefer to use this method as it is definitely a healthier, skinnier option!

 How to make a flavourful creamy chicken noodle soup

 This soup is incredibly easy to make and flavourful!
 The way to getting as much flavour as possible is to use good quality ingredients, herbs, and a flavourful broth!